Learning-Driven Exploration for Reinforcement Learning: Entropy-Based Exploration (EBE)

 \subsection{Entropy-Based Exploration (EBE): A Realization of Learning-Driven Deep Exploration}

-The agent quantifies the utility of an action in a state in the form of state dependent $Q$-values.
-We can use the difference between $Q$-values in a state as an estimate of agent's learning progress in that state.
+The agent quantifies the utility of an action in a state in the form of state-dependent $Q$-values.
+We use the difference between $Q(s,a)$, where $a \in \mathcal{A}$, in a state $s$ as an estimate of the agent's learning progress in that state.
 Therefore, we use $Q$-values to define a probability distribution over actions in a state, i.e.

-where $\mathcal{A}$ is the set of all possible actions in state $s$.
-Here we note that $e^{Q(s,a)}$ may cause numerical overflow when ${Q(s,a)}$ is large.
-To improve numerical stability, we use the so-called \textit{max trick}.
-We thus have
+Since $e^{Q(s,a)}$ may cause numerical overflow when ${Q(s,a)}$ is large, we use the so-called \textit{max trick} in equation \eqref{eq:action_distribution} to improve numerical stability.